 What if I have special needs?

-Higher Things has teamed up with the LCMS Task Force on Disabilities and will make our best efforts to make our 2018 inclusive events, developing support for those with disabilities as needed.
+Higher Things will make our best efforts to make our 2019 inclusive events, developing support for those with disabilities as needed.
 Additional fees may need to be assessed for equipment rental, interpretive staff, on-campus transportation assistance and parking, etc.

 When does registration open?

-Registration opens on November 1, 2017 and closes as Conference locations reach capacity.
+Registration opens on November 1, 2018 and closes as Conference locations reach capacity.
 As long as there is room at a Conference site, Registration will remain open!
-However, the cost of registering increases the conference dates get closer.
+However, the cost of registering increases as the conference dates get closer.

 Can I register online?

-Non-refundable deposits of $100 per person may be made at any point during Registration to ensure your group’s admission to a conference should it reach capacity.
+We require a deposit of 25% of your group’s balance to ensure your admission to a conference should it reach capacity.
 However, the per-person rates above are based on the date your group’s registration fees are PAID IN FULL.
 Checks received by mail will be processed according to the postmark date, not the date it is received.
-Please do not send checks via express mail as this actually slows down the process to get your Group approved!
+Please do not send checks via express mail as this actually slows down the process!
 Remember to take into account weekends and holidays when the Post Office is closed before mailing any checks.

 Partial payments (including non-refundable deposits) do not “lock-in” your registration rates.
-An additional Change Fee of $25/change will apply for substitutions made after May 1, 2018 (See Registration Policies for details.).
-Unpaid balances and new registrations on or after May 1, 2018 will be charged a Late Fee of $25/person ($410/person total).
+An additional Change Fee of $25/change will apply for substitutions made after May 1, 2019 (See Registration Policies for details.).
+Unpaid balances and new registrations on or after May 1, 2019 will be charged a Late Fee of $25/person ($425/person total).
 All payments must be made in U.S. funds.

 Your Registration Fee covers: